crunchypi/word2go/README.md

 Features are (examples are listed further down).
 - import a word2vec model (example is found in ./data/examplemodel.txt)
-- lookup a word2vec relationship.
+- lookup N closest neighbours (N word-score pairs) of a word.
+- get similarity of two words.
 - pruning (reducing the vocabulary in the model type)
 - saving the model type